Get Ready for SPREE Camp

 Camper registrations may be rescheduled to a different week with no fee, depending on availability.

-After May 1, no refunds or credits will be granted unless the camper meets these requirements:
+Starting May 1, no refunds or credits will be granted unless the camper meets these requirements:

 - A full refund will be granted if a doctor’s note is provided stating the child’s health will prohibit them from participating in the program for five business days or more.